Course Outline & Assessment Information

 Assessment 2: Self-Awareness Statement

-Write a one-page self-awareness statement, including an analysis of your talents and gifts, where you see your weaknesses, and where you feel best equipped to serve in the church.
-(You will need to refer to class 6.
+Write a 300 word self-awareness statement, including an analysis of your talents and gifts, where you see your weaknesses, and where you feel best equipped to serve in the church.
+(You will need to refer to class 8.
 In Rick Warren's terms, what is your spiritual "SHAPE"?)

 Assessment 3: Spiritual Journal

-Keep a journal of your spiritual life during the time of this class.
+Keep a journal of your spiritual life during the semester.
 You may wish to record your prayer and Bible study experiences, class study experiences, and material you have studied.
-The journal is not just a diary, however.
-Most importantly,try to capture any particular insights, thoughts, prayers, ideas, or verses that especially caught your attention.
-Journal your involvement in corporate worship, in the context of spiritual formation.
-(This may be church services, small group meetings, youth ministry events or the like - but again, rather than just a diary of events, try to record particular lessons, insights, thoughts or moments you may wish to record for the future.)
-At the end of the class, please submit an example or portion of the journal, along with any comments on the benefits (or otherwise) you found in such an exercise in terms of your spiritual formation.
+The journal is not just a diary.
+Most importantly, try to capture any particular insights, thoughts, prayers, ideas, or verses that especially caught your attention.
+At the end of the class, please submit an example or portion (500 words) of the journal, along with any comments on the benefits (or otherwise) you found in such an exercise in terms of your spiritual formation.

 More about the Lecturer, John McLean and the Assessor, Phillip Hopwood.